London Overground: Ticketing

 Ticket stock is common National Rail stock, as Overground services remain part of the National Rail network, but sometimes with a large TfL roundel in the centre and the repeated legend "Rail Settlement Plan" or on newer versions "National Rail" on a light green background.
 This ticket stock, coded "TFL" on the reverse, was introduced in November 2007.

 Ticket pricing

 Oyster PAYG is charged on the same zone-based rules as for the Underground and the Docklands Light Railway.
-Stations outside Greater London (except Watford Junction) are included in the new Travelcard Zones 7-9.
+Stations outside Greater London (except Watford Junction) are included in the new London fare zones 7-9.
 On 2 January 2008 Acton Central was moved from zone 2 to 3, Hampstead Heath from 3 to 2 and Willesden Junction from 3 to both 2 and 3.

 Paper tickets are charged on the same zone-based rules as for Underground and DLR paper tickets, which were expanded to take in the extra zones covered.
 Watford Junction has its own fare scale.
 Paper tickets are significantly more expensive than using Oyster PAYG.